rgb-archive/spec/01-contracts.md

 ## Proofs

 Proofs, as the name implies, are entities that *prove* that some requirements are met.
-Proofs allow transfer of tokens by proving the ownership of them and "connect" to contracts, by fulfilling all the conditions set in the contract itself.
+Proofs allow transfer of assets by proving the ownership of them and "connect" to contracts, by fulfilling all the conditions set in the contract itself.

 Like contracts, proofs have an header and a body, where the common and "special" fields are stored respectively.